al1brn/geonodes/docs/naming.md

 - 'Replace Material' -> **ReplaceMaterial**
 - 'Checker Texture' -> **CheckerTexture**

-Note the Blender node 'ColorRamp' which is strangely name in one word.
+Note that the Blender node 'ColorRamp' which is strangely name in one word.
 This CamelCase named is kept:
 - 'ColorRamp' -> **ColorRamp**

 ## Output sockets